Vox Media: Vox Entertainment

 In March 2015, Vox Media formed a new division known as Vox Entertainment.
 The division was created to expand the company's presence in developing online video programming.
 Vox Entertainment announced new shows in 2018, including American Style on CNN, Explained on Netflix, No Passport Required (hosted by chef Marcus Samuelsson) on PBS, and another named "Glad You Asked" series on YouTube.
 Vox Entertainment is helmed by Vox Media president Marty Moe.
 In 2016, vice president of Vox Entertainment, Chad Mumm, was named to the Forbes 30 Under 30 and Variety's "30 Execs to Watch" list.

 Vox Media Podcast Network

 The Vox Media Podcast Network is Vox Media's non-fiction audio programming business and has a broad portfolio of audio programming across business, technology, news and policy, sports, and dining.
-Shows include Stay Tuned with Preet by Preet Bharara, Recode Media with Peter Kafka and Recode Daily; The Verge's The Vergecast; and Vox's The Weeds, Vox Conversations, Today, Explained, Switched on Pop, Impeachment, Explained, Unexplainable and Vox Quick Hits.
+Shows include Stay Tuned with Preet by Preet Bharara, Recode Media with Peter Kafka, Lemonade Stand, and Recode Daily; The Verge's The Vergecast; and Vox's The Weeds, Vox Conversations, Today, Explained, Switched on Pop, Impeachment, Explained, Unexplainable, Pivot by Kara Swisher and Scott Galloway, Celebrity Memoir Book Club, and Vox Quick Hits.
+Vox Media acquired Criminal Productions in 2021, which includes the podcasts Criminal, This Is Love and Phoebe Reads a Mystery.
 The network won "Podcast Network of the Year" at the 2020 Adweek Podcast Awards.